 Utilizing a crochet pattern doesn't mean you need to always wear your hair down, thanks to the zig-zag design, which will last anywhere between four and eight weeks.

 - What makes this pattern special is it starts as a traditional cornrow, but as you move to the middle of the head, you begin the zig-zag layering pattern to help achieve any of the half-up, half-down styles.

 - "Straight back cornrows also work well for crochet styles and allow the style's parting to be moved around more freely once the hair is attached," Johnson says.

 The Invisible Part Method

-The U-part pattern is one of the most used methods for those who enjoy wearing wigs.
+The U-part pattern is one of the most-used methods for those who enjoy wearing wigs.
 The leave-out required with this pattern makes for a more natural look.
 Not to mention, the U-part takes the tension off of your edges and makes securing your wig easier given you don't have to sew in individual tracks.
 This style will last between four and six weeks.

 If you're still feeling a little unsure about washing your hair without disrupting your style, YouTuber Taste Pink has an insightful video that guides viewers through her crochet wash routine.